 From adding your full names and contact details to social media icons and CTA, follow all the steps to make your email signature engaging.

-Finally, make all the hyperlinks trackable to learn how they contribute to your marketing goals.
+Finally, make sure you track your emails to learn how they contribute to your marketing goals.

 So, what are you waiting for?

-Start creating your professional signature to make your email communication more effective.
+Start creating your professional signature to enhance the effectiveness of your email marketing and communication.